gnina/gnina/README.md

 gnina (pronounced NEE-na) is a fork of smina, which is a fork of AutoDock Vina.

 gnina is **not** recommended for production use (*yet*) in molecular modeling tasks.
-However, it *is* suitable as a platform for researching structure-based deep learning approaches as described in [our paper](https://arxiv.org/abs/1612.02751).
+However, it *is* suitable as a platform for researching structure-based deep learning approaches as described in [our paper](http://pubs.acs.org/doi/abs/10.1021/acs.jcim.6b00740).

+Help
+====
+**Reminder: gnina is not yet intended for production use**.
+However, if you would like to evaluate it or use it as a research platform, please [subscribe to our slack team](http://bits.csb.pitt.edu/slack).

 Installation
 ============